 The primary administrator of vouchers in San Antonio is the San Antonio Housing Authority (SAHA).
 As of November 2020, 13,015 families utilized vouchers administered SAHA.
 An additional 7,627 households are on the waitlist for a voucher.
 The Housing Authority of Bexar County (HABC) currently administers approximately 1,800 vouchers with an additional 7,000 households currently waitlisted.
 With a limited number of affordable units available throughout the city, ensuring City-supported properties are available for voucher holders can play a role in meeting a critical need for housing security.
+According to SAHA, 57% of voucher recipients are able to find housing with their voucher within the 120-day search period.

 National studies from HUD and the Center for Budget & Policy Priorities found that municipalities with source of income discrimination protections observe fewer landlord denials for voucher holders.
-A September 2018 study that included Dallas and Fort Worth found that voucher holders were more likely to be denied in low-poverty areas of the city and had a greater than 60% chance of being denied in high- poverty areas of the city.
+A September 2018 study that included Dallas and Fort Worth found that voucher holders were more likely to be denied in low-poverty areas of the city and had a greater than 60% chance of being denied in high-poverty areas of the city.